-You simply pay a lifetime fee of around $25-$35 that varies by state.
+You simply pay a lifetime fee of around $25-$35 which varies by state.
 The memorial society will then contact a funeral home to pre-plan arrangements at a low price.
-Be sure to tell your loved ones you’ve joined and give them access to the paperwork so they know how to proceed when the time comes.
+Be sure to tell your loved ones you’ve joined and remember to give them access to the paperwork so they know how to proceed when the time comes.

 That’s exactly why Clark advises you not to pay in advance, but rather to just plan in advance.
 Funerals.org is one site where you can get a referral to join your local chapter of a memorial society.